cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 ## Monte Carlo Calculation of Pi

+A very nice example to showcase the potential for doing lots of parallele calculations is to calculate the number pi.
+THis is quite easily achieved while using a monte carlo method.

 We start with the mathematical formulation of the Monte Carlo calculation of pi.
 For each quadrant of the unit square, the area is pi.
 Therefore, the ratio of the area outside of the circle is pi over